UserScape/twig-bundle/readme.md

 ## Usage

-Simple use the Laravel view class like normal.
+Simply use the Laravel view class like normal.
 If your view file extension is **.twig.php**, Twig will be used to parse your view.

 If you would like to use a different extension, that's fine.
 Just set the configuration option in your **application/start.php** file: